Maritza Arango Buitrago: Personal history

 Arango Buitrago was born in the Antioquia district of Colombia in 1978 to Gustavo and Romelia.
 The third of eight children, she grew up on the outskirts of the city of Santa Marta Antioquia, and was educated at Marco Fidel Suarez School.
 She became a nursery school teacher and in 1999 she gave birth to a son, Juan.
 In 2003, she was diagnosed with retinitis pigmentosa a degenerative eye disease.
 The illness progressed and over the following years she lost her sight.
 Initially she had depression and spent two years where she did not want to leave her home.
 She broke her depression when she decided to take control of her disability and learn to live with it.
 Over the next two years she learnt braille and found work in a factory, packing hospital gloves.
-In her free time she enjoyed swimming, but a chance meeting with running coach Juan "Chope" Guillermo Rodriguez led her to take up athletics.
+In her free time she enjoyed swimming, but a chance meeting with running coach Juan "Chope" Guillermo Rodríguez led her to take up athletics.